 This review is for electric skateboards – motorized skateboards and not electric scooters.
 Get this one thing straight an electric skateboard is not an electric scooter – motorized scooter or what not.
 It is whole different level of board culture.
 Scooters have a big stick in front of them to hold onto.
-Skateboards are freedom incarnate.
+Skateboards are freedom incarnate for those of us that love to flow.

 A top view of a custom Metro-board electric skateboard, the boards owner swapped the classic longboard with a sector nine.
 Sweet!!